hivesolutions/signatur/README.md

 ## Features

 * Canvas based drawing, to be used in signatures
-* Viewport for drawing of text
+* Viewport for drawing of text and emoji

 ## Configuration